ppat94/Midori-RS3/README.md

 # Midori-RS3
 This is the Midori RS3 server.
 It has some parts of the combat added by me.
-For those of you trying to implement combat further, there is everything that you will need to do so (Logs, Dumps, Comments).
+For those of you trying to implement combat further, there is everything that you will need including Logs, Dumps and Comments.
 Check the comments for more information.

 # NOTE:
 *** This project is solely based on the concept of self-learning and grasping knowledge in the technical field.